Estimated reading time: 10 minutes

 - Use facts and figures to boost credibility, and acknowledge to yourself that it’s a work in progress

 There you have it!
-Use this guide to write your own kick-ass About page or refresh your current one.
+Use this guide to write your own kick-ass website about page or refresh your current one.

-Alternatively, if you haven’t got the time to invest in writing your own About page, let me help.
-Visit my post on hiring a copywriter or check out my own About page and How I work page for more information on working with me.
+Alternatively, if you haven’t got the time to invest in writing your own A\about page, let me help.
+Visit my post on hiring a copywriter or check out my own about page and How I work page for more information on working with me.